zumbaughca/ks_covid_stats/README.md

 # Rolling Averages
 Displays the 7-day rolling average of new cases and deaths per day per 100,000 residents on the county level.
 This dataset is provided pre-calculated by The New York Times.

+# New Cases
+The statewide new cases and deaths are shown at the top of the cases.
+These values represent the last single-day change in the respective values.
+Because of the way The New York Times updates the data, these values represent the change from the previous day.